Asset Property Management Limited is a member of the Property Ombudsman Scheme, which regulates our Complaints Procedure.

 - Insurance and claims administration;

-- Secure clients’ designated bank account in which funds are held in trust for your added protection, and to meet anticipated legal requirements;
+- Secure clients’ designated bank account in which funds are held in trust for your added protection;

 - 24 hour emergency assistance;